edmundhhn/transformers-theory-and-practice/project/README.md

   - __Streamlines the Pricing Process__: Our tool can save time and cost for both parties in deciding what is the optimum price for a product

 - __Disadvantages__ :
   - __Accuracy__: Should not be taken as the final pricing agent.
-There is still a significant
+There is still a significant gap between the prediction and actual price
   - __Limitations of Data__:  Does not capture many aspects of a product that could impact its selling price, e.g. future trends, seller reputation, age of item, rarity etc...
 As we know in online shopping, the biggest determination of a product is often the image.
-  - __Limitations with Model__: A lot of our data is originally structured, which is somewhat not utilized by a LLM such as BERT.
+  - __Limitations with Model__: A lot of our data is originally structured, which is somewhat under-utilized by a LLM such as BERT.

 - __Next Steps__
   - __More, Varied Data__: For example we can include product images, utilizing a multimodal input for price prediction.
+  - __Trends__: We need a model that has a deep understanding of whats "trendy" e.g. apple airpods, carhartt jackets
-  - __Different Businesses__: We can attempt this method in other marketplaces, for example that of Amazon and Walmart, these will be harder as the range of products they have are even broader.
+  - __Different Businesses__: We can attempt this method in other more stable marketplaces, for example that of Amazon and Walmart.
+These may be harder as the range of products they have are even broader.
+But the data will be broader
-  - __Description Generator and Additional Tools__: Given that we have a model that knows which listings sell for the highest price, can we now create a tool which can create descriptions for sellers to maximize their profits?
-Or another idea is a system that can provide recommendations to sellers on what kind of items that they should procure (e.g. When at the bins at goodwill) in order to turn the greatest profits on their sales.
+  - __Enhanced Tools__: Given that we have a model that knows which listings sell for the highest price, can we now create a tool which can optimize descriptions for sellers to maximize their profits?
+Another idea is a system that can provide recommendations to sellers on what kind of items that they should procure (e.g. When at the bins at goodwill) in order to turn the greatest profits on their sales.

 ---
 ## CODE Demonstration